Where are you flying from?

 €40-€70 across a week to ten days

 Portugal is one of the best-value bucket-list weeks in Western Europe, and the all-in number is friendlier than people expect.
-With a short-haul return flight from a European hub folded in, reckon on roughly €1,400 to €2,800 per person for a week to ten days taking in Lisbon, Sintra, Porto and the Douro Valley.
+With a short-haul return flight from a European hub folded in, reckon on roughly €1,400–€2,800 (≈$1,522–$3,043) per person for a week to ten days taking in Lisbon, Sintra, Porto and the Douro Valley.
 The land tour starts around €1,325 for a standard small-group seven days, and the flights from most European capitals are genuinely cheap — €80 to €250 on TAP, Ryanair or easyJet.
-If you are flying long-haul from North America or Australia the land tour is identical and you simply swap in your own transatlantic or transpacific fare, which runs higher.
+Coming from North America, the land price does not budge — you simply add a TAP fare from the East Coast, which is the shortest hop into Europe going.
+From Australia, same tour, same hotels, but a fare that reflects roughly 24 hours in the air.
 The spread comes down to two things: the tier of tour you pick and when you go.
 Below is the real money side of touring Portugal, broken into brackets — value coach, small-group, premium and food-and-wine — with actual figures, then what the price quietly does and does not include, what leaves your pocket each day on the ground, how much the shoulder-versus-peak swing adds, and how the flight fits in.

 The tiers: value coach, small-group, premium, food-and-wine